Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

-# Comprehensions and lambdas
+# Comprehensions, maps, and lambdas

-In the previous lesson, you learned about sequences and dictionaries in Python.
-Now let's explore [comprehensions](https://medium.com/better-programming/list-comprehension-in-python-8895a785550b) and [lambda functions](https://www.w3schools.com/python/python_lambda.asp), which make sequences and dictionaries — especially sequences — easier to work with.
-In this lesson, you will learn how to use comprehensions, map, and lambda functions (also known as *anonymous functions*) to make code that deals with collections of data simpler and more concise.
+In the previous lesson, you learned about sequences and mapping types in Python.
+Now let's explore [comprehensions](https://medium.com/better-programming/list-comprehension-in-python-8895a785550b), [map](https://docs.python.org/2/library/functions.html#map)  and [lambda functions](https://www.w3schools.com/python/python_lambda.asp), which make sequences and dictionaries easier to work with.
+In this lesson, you will learn how to use these features to make code that deals with collections of data simpler and more concise.

 ## Comprehensions